colinsurprenant/redstorm/README.md

 $ redstorm jar <sources_directory>
 ```

-- submit the cluster topology jar file to the cluster, assuming you have the Storm distribution installed and the Storm `bin/` directory in your path:
+- submit the cluster topology jar file to the cluster.
+Assuming you have the Storm distribution installed and the Storm `bin/` directory in your path:

 ``` sh
 storm jar ./target/cluster-topology.jar redstorm.TopologyLauncher cluster <path/to/topology_class_file_name.rb>